-Movie Review: 'Knock at the Cabin' spins wheels until anticlimax - UPI.com
+Movie review: 'Knock at the Cabin' spins wheels until anticlimax - UPI.com

 Flashbacks to Andrew and Eric's past get the film out of the cabin a little bit, but Shyamalan manages to give himself his trademark acting cameo within the cabin.

-With profanity and graphic violence, Knock at the Cabin is Shyamalan's first R-rated movie.
+With profanity and graphic violence, Knock at the Cabin is only Shyamalan's second R-rated movie.
 He still frames the violence and apocalyptic destruction in a classy style, not just graphically.

 Yet, all of that feels futile, since the film is more interested in the apocalypse question than the family's escape.
 Knock at the Cabin is far from a bad movie, but nevertheless feels like a missed opportunity.